jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## Objective

 This document is intended for users of the OpenTitan crypto library.
-It defines C interfaces (APIs) and data structures to perform the required cryptographic operations such as encryption, signature generation etc., and lists implementation specific details that are opaque to a user.
+It defines C interfaces (APIs) and data structures to support the OpenTitan defined cryptographic operations and lists implementation specific details that are opaque to a user.

 The cryptographic API is defined for the following crypto modes:
 - Symmetric ciphers (AES)